 National Water Account

-What is in the National Water Account?
+What is the National Water Account?

 The National Water Account is Australia’s most comprehensive water information report.

 The National Water Account discloses information about water stores and flows, water rights and water use.
-It also reports on the volumes of water traded, extracted and managed for economic, social, cultural and environmental purposes across Australia.
+It also reports on the volumes of water traded, extracted and managed for economic, social, cultural and environmental benefit.

 Why are we doing it?

-What is new?
+What is water accounting?